For now, Texas junior Malik Jefferson is still a Longhorn linebacker.

 — Malik Jefferson (@Official_MalikJ) November 28, 2017

 The tone of Jefferson’s tweet didn’t stray from his recent public statements.
 Following last week’s loss to Texas Tech, Jefferson acknowledged that he may have played his final game at Royal-Memorial Stadium.
-Jefferson, however, said he was still discussing his future with his parents and Texas coach Tom Herman.
+Jefferson, however, said he wanted to discuss his future with his family.

 A 6-3, 240-pound linebacker, Jefferson leads Texas with his 110 tackles.
 The former five-star recruit has appeared as a first-round pick on some mock drafts.
 (Miller had him as the 29th overall pick in his most-recent predictions).